-Date, Time and Place The Special Meeting will be held on , 2001 at 10:00 a.m. local time at .
+Date, Time and Place The Special Meeting will be held on December 12, 2001 at 9:30 a.m. local time at the Four Seasons Hotel, 57 East 57 th Street, New York, New York 10022.
 See "The Special Meeting-General."
-Record Date Only holders of record of shares of our common stock as of the close of business on , 2001 are entitled to notice of, and to vote at, the Special Meeting.
-On that date, shares of our common stock were outstanding, each of which will be entitled to one vote on each matter to be acted upon or which may properly come before the Special Meeting.
+Record Date Only holders of record of shares of our common stock as of the close of business on November 9, 2001 are entitled to notice of, and to vote at, the Special Meeting.
+On that date, 27,034,850 shares of our common stock were outstanding, each of which will be entitled to one vote on each matter to be acted upon or which may properly come before the Special Meeting.
 See "The Special Meeting-Record Date; Shares Entitled to Vote."
 Matters to be Considered At the Special Meeting, holders of shares of our common stock will be asked to consider and vote upon a proposal to approve the issuance of 1,287,501 shares of our common stock pursuant to, and the other transactions contemplated by, the Merger Agreement.
 See "The Special Meeting-Matters to be Considered."
 Vote Required Neither the General Corporation Law of the State of Maryland (the "MGCL") nor our Articles of Incorporation or Bylaws requires us to obtain stockholder approval of the Merger Proposal.
-However, New York Stock Exchange ("NYSE") policies require stockholder approval of the Merger Proposal and such requirement will be satisfied if the Merger Proposal is approved by the affirmative vote of a majority of the shares of our common stock voting at a meeting of stockholders where the total vote cast represents over 50% of all of our outstanding shares of common stock entitled to vote on the Merger Proposal.
-Abstentions will be counted for purposes of determining the total vote cast, and will have the same effect as a vote "Against" the Merger Proposal.
+However, New York Stock Exchange ("NYSE") policies require stockholder approval of the Merger Proposal and such requirement will be satisfied if the Merger Proposal is approved by the affirmative vote of a majority of the votes cast by holders of our common stock, provided that the total votes cast represents over 50% of our outstanding common stock.
+Abstentions will not be counted as a vote cast.
 See "The Special Meeting-Vote Required."
 Each of the Board of Directors and stockholders of the Manager has approved the Merger Proposal.